News & Events

 Celebrating the Bingham Center's 25th Anniversary

 During the 2013-2014 academic year, the Bingham Center will offer a series of events in honor of our 25th anniversary.
 Please mark your calendars for these dates!

-Monday, October 28, 2013 at 6:30pm in the Helen Mills Theater, 139 W. 26th St., New York, NY
+Mon, Oct 28, 2013 at 6:30pm in the Helen Mills Theater, 139 W. 26th St., New York, NY

-Jaclyn Friedman, co-founder and Executive Director of Women, Action & the Media, will facilitate a conversation with Merle Hoffman, president and CEO of Choices Women’s Medical Center, Eleanor Smeal, president of the Feminist Majority Foundation, and Carmen Rios, Feminist Majority Foundation Feminist Campus Organizer, about the political significance of documenting women’s lives and the importance of informing one’s activism with a historical perspective.
+Jaclyn Friedman, co-founder and executive director of Women, Action & the Media, will facilitate a conversation with Merle Hoffman, president and CEO of Choices Women’s Medical Center; Eleanor Smeal, president of the Feminist Majority Foundation; and Carmen Rios, Feminist Majority Foundation feminist campus organizer, about the political significance of documenting women’s lives and the importance of informing one’s activism with a historical perspective.
 Introductory remarks by Dr. Phyllis Chesler.

-Wed, Dec 4, 2013 at 6:00pm in Perkins Library Room 217
+Wed, Dec 4, 2013 at 6pm in Perkins Library Room 217

 Celebrate the 40th anniversary of Ipas with Merle Hoffman, president and CEO of Choices Women’s Medical Center, and Dr. Raffaela Schiavon, director of Ipas Mexico.
 Ipas is a global nongovernmental organization dedicated to ending preventable deaths and disabilities from unsafe abortions.
 This event is a celebration of the collaboration between Duke and Ipas and will feature a display of material from the Ipas records and other reproductive rights collections held by the Sallie Bingham Center and Human Rights Archive (Room 218 following the program).
 Co-sponsored by the Duke Human Rights Archive, Ipas and the Sallie Bingham Center.
 Download PDF with directions and parking information.